Where everything's made with love

 Homemade Corn Relish Canning Recipe

-I love researching recipe origins, and it always makes me chuckle a little.
+I love diving into food history and the origin of recipes, and it always makes me chuckle a little.
 How can corn relish be fundamental to Midwestern cuisine, Southern in origin, German, and created by the Pennsylvania Dutch all at the same time?

 I think it's because everyone wants bragging rights on something so yummy!